 microdermabrasion = microdermabrasion facial, microderm or simply micro

 Micros are a non-invasive procedure that exfoliates the outmost layer of skin cells to reveal healthier, deeper layers.
 It works with two actions; the first is vacuum suction which draws the skin into contact with the second, a gentle ‘abrasive’ component.

-- The gentle exfoliation of the outmost layer of skin cells improves the glow and appearance.
-It primarily does this by revealing healthier, deeper layers of skin.
-It is a non-invasive and non-chemical exfoliation.
+- The gentle exfoliation of the outmost layer of the skin and improves your skin glow by revealing healthier layers of skin.

-The original ‘abrasion’ was ‘dermabrasion’ this more aggressive treatment is not used in modern cosmetic medicine.
+- The original ‘abrasion’ was ‘dermabrasion’ this more aggressive treatment is no longer used

 What Is Involved in a Microdermabrasion Facial?

 A microdermabrasion facial is painless.
-You may feel a little scratching or pulling, but this is generally very mild.
-We use a diamond microdermabrasion treatment.
+You may feel mild scratching or gentle pulling.
 For your first micro, our therapist will start with low settings.
-However, this will slowly be increased as microderm benefits improve on higher settings.

 - A microdermabrasion facial starts with double-cleansing.